chinapedia/wikipedia.abstract.en/Page/Armoured_fighting_vehicle.md

 Amphibious vehicles

-BTR-80_coming_ashore.jpg AAV-australia.jpgs emerge from the surf onto the sand of Freshwater Beach, Australia]] Many modern military vehicles, ranging from light wheeled command and reconnaissance, through armoured personnel carriers and tanks, are manufactured with amphibious capabilities.
+s emerge from the surf onto the sand of Freshwater Beach, Australia]] Many modern military vehicles, ranging from light wheeled command and reconnaissance, through armoured personnel carriers and tanks, are manufactured with amphibious capabilities.
 Contemporary wheeled armoured amphibians include the French Véhicule de l'Avant Blindé and Véhicule Blindé Léger.
 The latter is a small, lightly armoured 4×4 all-terrain vehicle that is fully amphibious and can swim at 5.4 km/h.
 The VAB (_Véhicule de l'Avant Blindé_ – "Armoured Vanguard Vehicle") is a fully amphibious armoured personnel carrier powered in the water by two water jets, that entered service in 1976 and produced in numerous configurations, ranging from basic personnel carrier, anti-tank missile platform.

 During the Cold War the Soviet bloc states developed a number of amphibious APCs, fighting vehicles and tanks, both wheeled and tracked.
 Most of the vehicles the Soviets designed were amphibious, or could ford deep water.
 Wheeled examples are the BRDM-1 and BRDM-2 4x4 armoured scout cars, as well as the BTR-60, BTR-70, BTR-80 and BTR-94 8x8 armoured personnel carriers and the BTR-90 infantry fighting vehicle.